jsdelivrbot/awesome-react-boilerplate/docs/client.md

 Actions are the place to create the calls to api or just change some state.
 In the follwoing files you declare about teh actions types and export them.

+Create Actions files for each container is the best practice.

 Declare `actions types` under `( /actions_types.js )`.
 ```
 export const UPDATE_MYSTATE = 'UPDATE_MYSTATE';